ysono/CarND-Capstone/classifier/README.md

 First time setting up your attached volume:

 - `git clone` tensorflow/models; checkout `f7e99c0`; and compile the protobuf files.
-Or, optionally check out [my branch `ysono/r1.4-with-protos`](https://github.com/ysono/tensorflow_models/commits/ysono/r1.4-with-protos).
+Or, optionally check out [this branch `ysono/r1.4-with-protos`](https://github.com/ysono/tensorflow_models/commits/ysono/r1.4-with-protos).
 - Upload the datasets.
 You need the `*.record` files and the label map `*.pbtxt` only.
 - Upload the config files.
 - Download the models.